striweb/Media-Monitoring-tool/README.md

 ## 👤 Author

-Developed by [Your Name or Company Name]
+Developed by Simeon Bakalov
-For inquiries or contributions, please contact: [your-email@example.com]
+For inquiries or contributions, please contact: bakalov@striweb.com